 Phase Transitions of Traveling Salesperson Problems solved with Linear Programming and Cutting Planes

-In this Article, we introduce an ensemble of the Traveling Salesperson problem (TSP) that can be tuned with a parameter \(\sigma\) from the trivial case of cities equidistant on a circle to the random Euclidean TSP in a plane.
+In this Article, we introduce an ensemble of the Traveling Salesperson problem (TSP)

 For this ensemble we determine some phase transitions from an “easy” phase to a “not-that-easy” phase using linear programming.
 For each of these transitions we present structural properties of the optimal solution, which change at these points characteristically.
 Since the optimal solution is independent of the solution method, those phase transitions are not only relevant for the specific linear program respectively the solver implementation used to solve them, but a fundamental property of this TSP ensemble.